pbesteu/cultural-heritage-quick-app/be/leuven/README.md

 Perhaps the content is inaccurate, so please [let us know](https://github.com/pbesteu/cultural-heritage-quick-app/issues/new?labels=be/leuven) if you've spotted anything that might be enhanced.

+The quick app may perform a call to a [Matomo](https://en.wikipedia.org/wiki/Matomo_(software)) instance to measure its performance, but no personal data is shared.
+You can just [check the code](https://github.com/pbesteu/poi-quick-app/blob/0e30a81f203796156ecb29b30437fb18f9f83309/quick-app/src/app.ux#L222) that generates a random identifier.

 ## Get involved

 > Do you want to contribute to the content?